UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 # 3ddp.
 For 2D use 2d or 2ddp.
 # Do not change -t, -mpi, -pinfiniband and -cnf options.

-fluent 3ddp -t$NSLOTS -mpi=ibmmpi -cnf=$TMPDIR/machines -g < test-1.in
+fluent 3ddp -t$NSLOTS -mpi=intelmpi -cnf=$TMPDIR/machines -g < test-1.in
 ```

 Please copy if you wish and edit it to suit your jobs.
 You will
-need to change the `-wd /home/<your_UCL_id>/Scratch/fluent-tests-19.1` location and may
+need to change the `-wd /home/<your_UCL_id>/Scratch/fluent-tests-2021.r2` location and may
 need to change the memory, wallclock time, number of MPI processors
 and job name as well.
 Replace the *.cas* and *.in*
 files with your ones.
 The simplest form of qsub command can
 be used to submit the job eg:

 ```
-qsub run-ANSYS-fluent-par-32.sh
+qsub run-ANSYS-fluent-par-80.sh
 ```

 Output files will be saved in the job's working directory.

+If you want to use IBM Platform MPI instead of Intel MPI, then replace the `-mpi=intelmpi` with `-mpi=ibmmpi`.

 ### Troubleshooting Fluent